 It is a fact that social commerce is pompously entering the world of social networks.
-The winning combination lies in the fact that social networks and shopping are becoming increasingly important to brands and retailers in online sales.
+The winning combination lies in the fact that social networking and shopping are becoming increasingly important to brands and retailers in online sales.

-What is social commerce in its essence?
+What is social commerce, in its essence?
 It is a term often described as online sales that include social networks.
 Specifically, social commerce represents social networks as a point of sale for various products.
 Basically, it is an easy way for people to buy a product.
-Social shopping provides a break from the usual complex shopping on online sales sites that often involve redirecting from one platform to another.
+Social shopping provides a break from the usual complex shopping on online sales sites that often involves redirecting from one platform to another.

-At the beginning of this year, it became crystal clear – social shopping combines the best that social networks offer: their sharing of niche products and consumer influence with the functionality of online stores.
+At the beginning of this year, it became crystal clear: social shopping combines the best that social networks offer: their sharing of niche products and consumer influence with the functionality of online stores.
 Social networks are working to eliminate the gap between finding a product on social networks and buying that product on them.

-We are aware that it is difficult to predict the future, but if you just check some facts, you will come to one obvious conclusion – social shopping changes the way we observe and use social networks.
+We are aware that it is difficult to predict the future, but if you just check some facts, you will come to one obvious conclusion: social shopping changes the way we observe and use social networks.
 In the time that is about to come, social commerce will have a more and more significant impact on online shopping.
-Below you will find out what the future of social commerce will look like and what you can do to improve your brand and your business.
+Below, you will find out what the future of social commerce will look like and what you can do to improve your brand and your business.

-How’s Social Commerce Accelerating the Future of the Buying Process
+How’s Social Commerce Accelerating the Future of the Buying Process?

 Just think of Instagram, which in mid-2018 launched a shoppable post feature that gives companies the ability to tag products in organic posts and the ability to purchase products online directly on Instagram.
 Or Facebook, where many brands have built chatbots to improve customer service, answer their questions, and improve the overall shopping experience.

 With more and more people getting attached to their smartphones and social networking platforms, brands should make an effort to merge online sales and social networking almost immediately.
-So, now is the right time to ask the next question – what awaits us in social commerce in the near future?
+So, now is the right time to ask the next question: what awaits us in social commerce in the near future?

-So What Does the Future of Social Shopping Look Like?
+So, What Does the Future of Social Shopping Look Like?

 Analyzing various improvements on social networks and in social commerce, it is clear that there is a trend of copying what is already working successfully in China.
-Most of the options on Facebook and Facebook Messenger are enabled first in China, on the WeChat platform.
+Most of the options on Facebook and Facebook Messenger are enabled first in China on the WeChat platform.
 This means that they are developing their online businesses and platforms much faster than is the case in the West.

-The WeChat app has created a communication-based ecosystem, where salespeople meet consumers creating a trusted connection that is much different from the classic online sales business.
+The WeChat app has created a communication-based ecosystem where salespeople meet consumers, creating a trusted connection that is much different from the classic online sales business.
 This is the basic difference between Facebook and WeChat.
 With WeChat, brands can present anything from content, payment methods, and social interactions to live streaming, a personalized online sales experience, and customer service.
 In this way, WeChat can customize and personalize the experience of potential consumers.

-What Lies Behind the Future of Social Shopping
+What Lies Behind the Future of Social Shopping?

 With all of the above, it is obvious what lies behind the future of social shopping.
 In the future, there will be a merging of social applications and applications for online sales.
 This does not mean that brands will only add online sales options to already developed social networks, as Instagram did with its shopping options, but there will be a complete turnaround.